vishal-kr-barnwal/generative_ai_dart/README.md

 ## Key Features

-- **Google GenAI Models Interoperability:** The library provides seamless interaction with Google's GenAI models.
+- **Google GenAI Models Interoperability:** The library provides seamless interaction with Google's GenAI models like Gemini, Gemini Vision, Palm, etc.
 - **Diverse Input Support:** It can handle different types of inputs such as Blob and String, providing flexibility according to your needs.
 - **Chat Session Generation:** It has the capability to generate and manage chat sessions.